IBM-Cloud-DevFest-2018/Solidity-Tutorials/1.Ethereum-basics-variable&type-functions/README.md

 * Also notice gas.
 Every time a contract is deployed and modified, nodes on the Ethereum network must verify the contract.
 It's referred to as being redundantly parallel, as a way to reach consensus.

 * Gas is the name for the execution fee that senders of transactions (in our case, senders of a smart contract transaction) will pay for verification.

+### Smart Contract Variables & Types
+ * The most simple concept in any language is the variable.
+Because Solidity is statically typed (that is, the type of the variable must be defined before compile time), you must specify the type of the variable.

+#### Data types

+* bool
+> This is a Boolean, which returns true or false.

+* int / uint
+> Both int and uint represent integers, or number values.
+The primary difference between int and uint (Unsigned Integer), is that int can hold negative numbers as values.

+* address
+>The address type represents a 20 byte value, which is meant to store an Ethereum address.
+Variables that are typed as address also have members, including balance and transfer.

+* bytes1 through 32
+> This is a fixed-size byte array.

+* bytes
+> A dynamically-sized byte array.

+* string
+> A dynamically signed string.

+* mapping
+> Hash tables with key types and value types.
+We will look at mappings more in depth later on in the course.

+* struct
+> Structs allow you to define new types.
+We will also cover this more in depth shortly.